FabricioLince/BehaviourEsolang/README.md

 - Multiplication `*`
   - When used with another LIST, concatenate the two LIST values;
   - When used with a NUMBER value, repeat the list the amount passed if the amount is >= 0;
-  - When used with a NODE value, executes the NODE for each item of the LIST, passing said item as argument each time, evaluates to a LIST with all the results except when said result is NIL (so it can be used as a filter).
+  - When used with a NODE value, executes the NODE for each item of the LIST, passing said item as argument each time, evaluates to a LIST with all the results.
 - Division `/`
   - Used with a NUMBER value, clips the LIST to a list with atmost NUMBER items, if number > 0 gets the first number items, if number < 0 gets the last number items;
   - Used with a NODE value, works as a filter, evaluates to a LIST with all the members of the original LIST that evaluated truthy when passed to the NODE.